CouncilofLorien/counciloflorien.github.io/docs/cards/D/dreams-of-lore.md

 > > {: .fs-3 }
 > > _“...if sleep could be called...resting his mind in the strange paths of elvish dreams...”_ ***---&#65279;LotRII***
 >

+ - [CRF 1 (Oct 1996) - CARD ERRATA AND RULINGS, Dreams of Lore](/original/rulings/crf-1/#dreams-of-lore)<br>Does not have to be stored to recieve the marshalling points.